 Widely considered one of the most effective water filtration methods, reverse osmosis (RO) creates clean, great-tasting water.
 RO systems are used in a variety of applications, including filtration for whole houses, faucets, aquariums, and restaurants.
 No matter what kind of water you start out with, there is likely an RO system that will suit your needs.
 Below you will find what reverse osmosis systems are, how they are beneficial, and what they are used for.
 You can also find a list of the best reverse osmosis systems on the market.

 What is reverse osmosis?

-Reverse osmosis removes contaminants from unfiltered water, or feed water, when pressure forces it through a semipermeable membrane.
-Water flows from the more concentrated side (more contaminants) of the RO membrane to the less concentrated side (fewer contaminants) to provide clean drinking water.
+Reverse osmosis is a multi-stage water treatment process that removes contaminants from unfiltered water, or feed water, when pressure forces it through a semipermeable membrane.
+Residential reverse osmosis systems utilize at least three stages of treatment to reduce levels of virtually all contaminant types.
+In the final stage, the RO membrane, water flows from the more concentrated side (more contaminants) of the membrane to the less concentrated side (fewer contaminants) to provide clean drinking water.
 The fresh water produced is called the permeate.
 The concentrated water left over is called the waste or brine.

-A semipermeable membrane has small pores that block contaminants but allow water molecules to flow through.
+Reverse osmosis utilizes a semipermeable membrane with very small pores that traps contaminants while water is pushed through.
 In osmosis, water becomes more concentrated as it passes through the membrane to obtain equilibrium on both sides.
 Reverse osmosis, however, blocks contaminants from entering the less concentrated side of the membrane.
 For example, when pressure is applied to a volume of saltwater during reverse osmosis, the salt is left behind and only clean water flows through.